PR/Ad requests/Info etc – check here

 It’s all about me.

 I’m forty-and-a-little-bit years old, stunningly good looking and happily married.
 We have a small (but rapidly growing) bundle of joy known as 0.6, born April 2006 and (only slightly) smaller bundle of joy, K-pu (aka Scoop) who joined us in July 2008.

 I do science for a living.
 I have a degree in it and a Masters in it.
-Now I do science with TB.
+Until recently, I did science with TB.

-I enjoy blogging, football, being a Dad and taking photos when I’m not doing science with TB.
+I enjoy blogging, football, being a Dad and taking photos now I’m not doing science with TB.

 I’m English born and bred, but have been living in Cape Town for several whole years.
 Life in South Africa takes a little getting used to, but I think I’m just about there now.
 Yes – it took a while.

 I hail from Sheffield, deep in the Republic of South Yorkshire and thus, I tend not to hold back with my opinions.
 I say what I like and I like what I say – on politics, sport, music, life – anything really.
 In turn, I welcome comments on the things that I write – just please read the terms and conditions here first.
 It helps if you then abide by them, too.